 Using the campaign’s simple landscaping tricks and following its tips to protect a home’s exterior, residents now have a useful weapon in confronting these pests and their associated diseases.

-“Although preventing the spread of disease from animals to humans is a serious subject for public health, we’re happy we could give our community this fun and easy-to-use resource for fighting back against these pests,” said Steve Main, technical advisor for SRHD’s Environmental Health division.
+“Although preventing the spread of disease from animals to humans is a serious subject, we’re happy we could lighten things up with this fun and easy-to-use resource for fighting back against these pests,” said Sandy Phillips, technical advisor for SRHD’s Living Environment program.

 Specific to mosquitoes, which are known to carry West Nile virus in our region, the campaign emphasizes draining and routinely emptying anything outside the home that holds water, as standing water can act as a breeding site.

 When it comes to ticks, which in the past caused cases of relapsing fever, Lyme disease and Rocky Mountain spotted fever in Washington state, Bring It, Summer Pests! emphasizes avoiding or controlling leaf litter and high grass outside the home.
 Ticks also find their way into homes and cabins on the coattails of mice, a pest that the campaign also accounts for.